earthbucks/earthbucks/README.md

 ## Changes to Bitcoin

-SatoRed is based on the original Bitcoin, which inluded an unlimited block size.
+ImpStack is based on the original Bitcoin, which inluded an unlimited block size.
 However, we are making some changes that make sense in light of all of the information in from 2009 until now.